val-beresneva/GitDocs/src/snapshotting/mv.md

 In the second form, the last argument has to be an existing directory; the given sources will be moved into this directory.

-The index is updated after successful completion, but the change must still be committed.
+The index is updated after successful completion.
+However, the change must still be committed.

 ## OPTIONS
 `-f`